 When it is necessary for a drug or medication to be given while in attendance, the medication must be administered to a child from its original container as supplied by the pharmacist and the container or package is clearly labeled with the child’s name, the name of the drug or medication, the dosage of the drug or medication, the date of purchase and expiration and instruction for storage and administration.

-All drugs/medications shall be accompanied by written authorization and instruction signed by the parent (medication-form-fillable).
-Medication Forms must be accurately completed by the parent.
-If the above mentioned are not completed, the medication cannot be administered.
+All drugs/medications shall be accompanied by written authorization and instruction signed by the parent using this form.